Dirk Hartog Island: Geography

 The northerly most point Cape Inscription is the location of the plates and the main lighthouse.

 The bay facing north next to Cape Inscription is known as Turtle Bay.

 The most south westerly point – Surf Point – is located at the channel known as South Passage across from Steep Point on its south west side.

 Land use

-The island consists mostly of scrub-covered sand dunes.
+The island is mostly scrub-covered sand dunes.
 At times it has been used as a sheep station and supported 20,000 head of sheep at one stage.
 The island is now Dirk Hartog Island National Park and sheep have been removed.
 To the east it is bounded by the Shark Bay Marine Park, and it is part of Shark Bay World Heritage Area.
 A small area is leased to the Wardle family who runs it as a tourism destination.
 The region is widely used for recreational fishing.